VincentSchmid/dayzLootEditor/README.md

 search for items that contain the input in the name tag

 ### view linked items
-select an item and click view linkes items: it will show all items that can be attached to the item or are assossiated with it like ammo types, mags... this works for all supported item types
+select an item and click "view linked items": it will show all items that can be attached to the item or are assossiated with it like ammo types, mags... this works for all supported item types

 #### items that are linked to the FAL